peterez/fast-index/README.txt

 Tags: Fast Index, Instant Index Google, Seo index, Google Index, Seo Problem Requires at least: 5.4
 Tested up to: 6.1
-Stable tag: 1.2
+Stable tag: 1.4
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 If you have indexing and listing problem on google, you have to use this plugin.
+This plugin working with google API and fasted every plugin or seo.

 == Description ==

 If you have indexing problem on google, you have to use this plugin.
 This plugin working with google API and fasted every plugin or seo.
 When you publish new post, page or etc.. it will send your url to google.

-FastIndex – 8 Results:
+FastIndex – 9 Results:

 *Instant Indexing in Google when you Publish, Edit and Delete your post *Fast Index can increase your visibility in google